shrobon/React-Projects/indecision-app/README.md

 ### Reading material
 - DOM elements (All supported HTML attributes)
 - React DOM events
-- Stateless Functional Components
-  - We cannot use state inside these
-  - Props can be passed in as a parameter
-  - These are faster than class based components
-  -

 ### Notes
 #### React Component State